nurlanimamali95/Portfolio/README.md

 ## Technologies Used

 - **React:** Used for building the frontend and managing the components.
+- **TypeScript:** The project was recently migrated from JSX to TSX for enhanced development and codebase robustness.
 - **Tailwind CSS:** Employed for styling and creating a sleek, modern UI.
 - **Framer Motion:** Implemented for creating engaging animations and transitions.
 - **email.js:** Integrated for handling the contact form submissions.